“Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering.”

 The first garment with which God wants us to clothe ourselves is “tender mercies.”

-General meaning: compassion, pity, tenderhearted.
-Empathy is the ability to identify with someone else and put ourselves in their place.
-“Tender mercies” is putting feeling into action and words.
-Literally, “tender mercies” mean bowels of sympathy.
+The general meaning of “tender mercies” is compassion, pity, or tenderhearted.
+“Tender mercies” is to put one’s feelings into action and words.
+Literally, “tender mercies” convey bowels of sympathy.
 The people of the first century believed that emotions originated in the stomach.
 We have an idiom that says, “I have a feeling in my gut.”
-Do you allow your emotions to feel for others?
+Thus, “tender mercies” is to allow oneself to identify with others in their joy and pain.
+Empathy is the ability to identify with someone and put ourselves in their place; it is more than sympathy.

 Mercy is grace in action.
-It means to appreciate grace in your soul.
+The idea is to appreciate and take action upon the grace that God put in our souls.

 “Therefore if there is any consolation in Christ, if any comfort of love, if any fellowship of the Spirit, if any affection and mercy” (Phil.
 2:1).